wimols/wimols.github.io/_posts/2021-01-24-avebury-part-six.md

 # White Horses of Wiltshire.

-Eight carved horse figures can be seen in the lime hills of Wiltshire.
+<span style="color: blue;">Eight</span> carved horse figures can be seen in the lime hills of Wiltshire.
 In fact, there are thirteen, but five have grown.
 The English have a thing for horses, they will hardly ever eat these noble animals, for example.
 Chiseling white horses into the limestone is actually a kind of national sport of all time:
 * <u>Farmers</u> chop a horse out of the limestone on a hill on their own estate to personalize their terrain.
 * <u>Student clubs and associations</u> imitated them.
 The most recent horse was made in 1999 to strengthen the millennium.